-The American Society for Transplantation and Cellular Therapy is proud to offer a year-long program to provide training and develop the next generation of leaders in the field of blood and marrow transplantation and cellular therapy.
+The American Society for Transplantation and Cellular Therapy is proud to offer a year-long program to provide training and develop the next generation of leaders in the field of hematopoietic cell transplantation and cellular therapy.
 The program is intended for mid-career ASTCT members and will consist of a 1.5-day in person meeting and graduation at the Tandem Meetings of ASTCT and CIBMTR the following year.
 Tuition, travel, housing and meal expenses will be covered by the society for course attendees.
-Twelve future leaders will be selected through a competitive selection process.
+Fifteen future leaders will be selected through a competitive selection process.

 Objectives and Curriculum